This site requires a more recent version of Adobe Flash Player to function properly.

 - American Eagle Stores EBITDA Margin: Though American Eagle Stores' EBITDA Margins declined drastically in 2011 due to an increase in cotton prices owing to floods in major cotton producing areas, it rebounded to the 2010 level of 26.1% in 2012 with an improvement in cotton prices and the company's firm inventory control.
 However, the year 2013 was market by heavy promotional activities throughout the U.S. apparel industry and American Eagle was no exception.
 Heavy discounting dragged the retailer's margins down to 19.5%.

-Surprisingly, EBITDA margins improved to 21.1% in 2014 as the company was able to improve its gross margins with fewer promotional activities.
+Surprisingly, EBITDA margins improved to 21% in 2014 and 23.1% in 2015 as the company was able to improve its gross margins with fewer promotional activities.
+Lower expenses due to store consolidation also helped.

 American Eagle Outfitters is a leading specialty apparel retailer that operates under the American Eagle Outfitters (AEO) and Aerie brands.
 The retailer designs, markets and sells its own brand of high quality, on-trend clothing, accessories and personal care products at affordable prices while targeting 15-25 year old customers.
 Through its Aerie brand, the company offers a collection of intimates and personal care products for girls.
 Aerie emphasizes comfort rather than glamor when its comes to women's lingerie.